 The California Parks Department had a difficult 2012.

-After unveiling its wildly unpopular plan to close 70 state parks, including two in Nevada County, the parks department saw Director Ruth Coleman resign amid allegations the department willfully hid $54 million for the state finance department for more than a decade.
+After unveiling its wildly unpopular plan to close 70 parks, including two parks in Nevada County, the parks department witnessed Director Ruth Coleman resign amid allegations the department willfully hid $54 million for the state finance department for more than a decade.

-A subsequent investigation conducted by the California Attorney General revealed $34 million of the sum was located in an Off Highway Vehicle fund and that the failure to disclose the funds was due to mistakes in methodology of reporting as opposed to an intentional cover-up.
+A subsequent investigation conducted by the California Attorney General revealed $34 million of the sum was located in an OHV fund and that the failure to disclose these funds were due to mistakes in methodology of reporting as opposed to an intentional cover-up.

-However, the $20 million found hidden in the State Parks and Recreation Fund was intentionally hidden by officials within the department from a period dating from 2003 until July 2012, when Coleman resigned, according to a report authored by California Deputy Attorney General Thomas Patton.
+However, $20 million found hidden in the State Parks and Recreation Fund was not reported from a period dating from 2003 until July 2012, when Coleman resigned, according to a report authored by Thomas Patton, California Deputy Attorney General.

-The under-reporting likely started out as a mistake, but “by no later than 2003, and perhaps as early as 1999, the failure to accurately report all (recreation fund) monies to the Department of Finance became conscious and deliberate,” Patton wrote.
+The under reporting likely started out as a mistake, but “by no later than 2003, and perhaps as early as 1999, the failure to accurately report all (recreation fund) monies to the Department of Finance became conscious and deliberate,” Pattton wrote.
 “The primary reason consistently given for not doing so was fear that the (parks department) would see its already-reduced general funding cut further if the extra monies in the (recreation fund) were revealed.”

-Coleman, who joined the parks department as director in 2002, denied knowledge of the hidden funds and Patton concluded that reports Coleman knew of the funds are “unreliable.”
+Coleman, who joined the parks department as director in 2002, denied knowledge of the hidden funds and Patton concludes that reports she knew are unreliable.

-State Parks Assistant Deputy Director Tom Domich was informed of the balance of the funds by no later than 2003 and, along with former Accounting Officer Freda Luan-Dun and then-Budget Officer Becky Brown, had conversations about the issue.
+Tom Domich was informed of the balance of the funds by no later than 2003, and along with former Accounting Officer Freda Luan-Dun and then-Budget Officer Becky Brown had conversations about the issue.